Copyright: Can I Use This or Not?

 Copyright is subject to various state laws and regulations that govern the ownership, inheritance or transfer of personal property, as well as terms of contracts or conduct of business.

-Any or all of the copyright owner's exclusive rights or any subdivision of those rights may be transferred, but the transfer of exclusive rights is not valid unless that transfer is in writing and signed by the owner of the rights conveyed or such owner's duly authorized agent.
+Any or all of the copyright owner's exclusive rights or any subdivision of those rights may be transferred.
+The transfer of exclusive rights, however, is not valid unless that transfer is in writing and signed by the owner of the rights conveyed or such owner's duly authorized agent.

-A copyright may also be conveyed by operation of law and may be bequeathed by will or passed as personal property by the applicable laws of interstate succession.
+A copyright may also be conveyed by operation of law and may be bequeathed by will or passed as personal property by the applicable laws of intestate succession.
+Intestate succession is the legal process that determines how a person's property is distributed when they die without a valid will.

 • Work produced by government employees while on duty is not copyright protected.